-The College shall investigate Formal Complaints of conduct governed by this Procedure.
+The College shall investigate Formal Complaints of sexual harassment.
 Both the complainant and the respondent shall have the same opportunity to provide evidence and witnesses to the investigator.
-If the parties do not agree to attempt an Informal Resolution, the investigation will initiate after the notice of investigation is issued.
+If the parties do not agree to attempt an Informal Resolution, the investigation will initiate after the notice.

 All parties shall receive written notice of the date(s), times(s), location(s), participant(s), and purpose of all hearings, investigative interviews or other meetings, with sufficient time for the party to prepare to participate.
 If the investigator decides to investigate allegations about the complainant or respondent that are not included in the initial notice, the Investigator shall provide notice of the additional allegations.
-Further, a College may consolidate Formal Complaints where the allegations of prohibited conduct arise out of the same facts or circumstances.
+Further, a College may consolidate Formal Complaints where the allegations of sexual harassment arise out of the same facts or circumstances.